COATnor/coatnor.github.io/index.rst

 New data can be added to an existing dataset, for example to add one more year of monitoring data.
 To upload new data to an existing dataset, a user needs to create a new version of an existing dataset.

-More details in the "Updating dataset" section of :ref:`data upload section <data>` [Eeva: dont think I got this quite right, Matteo pleas format so it goes here: https://coatnor.github.io/data.html#updating-a-dataset]
+More details in the "Updating dataset" section of :ref:`data upload section <updating>`

 About
 ============================================